Roma captain Florenzi joins Valencia on loan

+Roma captain Alessandro Florenzi has signed for LaLiga club Valencia on loan until the end of the season.

-Florenzi, who came through the ranks at Roma, has been a regular in its first team since 2012-2013.
+Florenzi, who came through the ranks at Roma, has been a regular in their first team since 2012-13.

 Having come into the side as a midfielder, Florenzi has regularly been deployed at right-back for both club and country, making 35 appearances so far for Italy.